Pie: In popular culture

-In the United States of America, a popular idiom is "American as apple pie".
+In the United States, a popular idiom is "American as apple pie".
 There pie, especially apple pie, became intertwined to the point that in 1902, The New York Times asserted that "pie is the food of the heroic" and "no pie-eating people can ever be permanently vanquished".

 The slang expression "to eat humble pie" comes from the umble pie, which was made with chopped animal offal.
 "It's a piece of pie", meaning that something is easy, dates from 1889.
 "Pie-eyed", meaning drunk, dates from 1904.
 The expression "pie in the sky", to refer to an unlikely proposal or idea, comes from "The Preacher and the Slave", a 1911 Joe Hill song.

 Pie throwing

-Cream filled or topped pies are favorite props for slapstick humor.
+Cream filled or topped pies are favourite props for slapstick humour.
 Throwing a pie in a person's face has been a staple of film comedy since Ben Turpin received one in Mr. Flip in 1909.
 More recently, pieing has also become a political act; some activists throw cream pies at politicians and other public figures as a form of protest.